 - Giving them something cold to chew on: A cold surface can help soothe discomfort in your little one’s mouth.
 You can freeze a teether or soft comforter and let your baby chew on the knotted corners.
 The cold fabric has a soothing, numbing effect.
 Just remember to put the comforter in a freezer bag to keep it separate from other items in your freezer.

 - Massaging their gums: You can use a clean finger to massage around their gums for one to two minutes.
 This often soothes their pain and distracts them.

 - Offer some cool foods: Foods such as a puree or yogurt straight from the fridge can offer some relief to teething babies.
 You can also offer little ones over six months old raw carrot sticks or cucumber batons, or offer them a good old ice cube wrapped in a soft muslin cloth to chew on.

 - Using teething gel: If your baby's over four months old, you can rub sugar-free gel on their gums.
 These gels are often formulated with a mild anaesthetic to numb pain, and antiseptic to prevent infection.
 Talk to your GP or a pharmacist before you use teething gel on younger babies.

-- Giving your baby a sugar-free pain killer: If teething is painful and causing your baby to have a mild raised temperature (less than 38°C), you can ask your doctor or pharmacist about sugar-free painkillers that're designed for babies and young children.
+- Giving your baby a sugar-free pain killer: If teething is painful and causing your baby to have a mild raised temperature (less than 38°C or 100°F), you can ask your doctor or pharmacist about sugar-free painkillers that're designed for babies and young children.
 These contain a small dose of paracetamol or ibuprofen.
 It’s important to note that anyone under 16 shouldn't be given aspirin.

 - Giving lots of extra love and cuddles: Teething can be upsetting for both you and your baby, so extra cuddles can really help!
 You can also sing and talk to them so they know you’re right there with them to help them.